Add Kruskal-Wallis test p-values to a ggplot, such as box blots, dot plots and stripcharts.

 )

-#> Warning: Computation failed in `stat_compare_multiple_means()`
+#> Warning: Computation failed in `stat_compare_multiple_means()`.

 #> Caused by error in `mutate()`:

-#> !
-Problem while computing `label = glue(label)`.
+#> In argument: `label = glue(label)`.

 #> Caused by error in `custom_p_format()`: